 What to Expect After Your Surgery

 When you wake up after your surgery, you will be in the Post Anesthesia Recovery Unit (PACU).
-Your visitors can visit you briefly in the PACU, usually within 90 minutes after you arrive there.
-A member of the nursing staff will explain the guidelines to them.

 You will receive oxygen through a thin tube that rests below your nose called a nasal cannula.
 A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
 You will also be wearing compression boots to help your circulation.